grum-tez/archetype-docs/docs/templates/fa2.md

 # FA 2

 Implements [TZIP-12](https://tzip.tezosagora.org/proposal/tzip-7/) norm for token, including non fungible.
+Required elements are marked with ⭐.

 A Non-Fungible Token is a unit of data.
 NFTs can represent digital files such as art, audio, videos, items in video games and other forms of creative work.